FirstSanchez/website_npc/README.md

 # Website NPC

-A FiveM resource that spawns configurable NPCs who can open specified websites when players interact with them.
+A FiveM resource that allows you to create interactive locations with either NPCs or markers that can open specified websites when players interact with them.

 ## Features

-- Spawn multiple NPCs at configurable locations
+- Choose between NPC or marker for each location individually
+- Customizable marker colors and scales
-- Custom NPC models for each spawn point
+- Custom NPC models
 - Customizable interaction labels
-- Opens external websites when players interact with NPCs
+- Opens external websites when players interact
 - Automatic NPC cleanup on resource stop
 - ESX framework integration
+- Performance optimized with smart sleep system

 ## Dependencies